Data Protection Policy – Customers

 Right 7 – Right to object

-- At the latest at the time of the first communication with the data subject, the right referred to in paragraphs 1 and 2 shall be explicitly brought to the attention of the data subject and shall be presented clearly and separately from any other information.
+4. At the latest time of the first communication with the data subject, the right referred to in paragraphs 1 and 2 shall be explicitly brought to the attention of the data subject and shall be presented clearly and separately from any other information.

 Right 8 – Automated individual decision-making, including profiling

-- Decisions referred to in paragraph 2 shall not be based on special categories of personal data referred to in Article 9(1) of the GDPR, unless point (a) or (g) of Article 9(2) applies and suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests are in place.
-It is not envisaged that this section will impact on BHP Insurances.
+4. Decisions referred to in paragraph 2 shall not be based on special categories of personal data referred to in Article 9(1) of the GDPR, unless point (a) or (g) of Article 9(2) applies and suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests are in place.
+It is not envisaged that this section will impact on BHP Community.

 Purposes for holding information